Write to Your MP

-My purpose in writing to you is to ask you to assist the 'Disclosure Campaign' by adding your name to an Early Day Motion in the House of Commons, discussing the issue of why the Home Secretary has not taken any action over the ignoring of the court orders, and to call on Essex police to immediately be instructed to comply with the 2001/2002 orders in full.
+My purpose in writing to you is to ask you to assist the 'Disclosure Campaign' by joining the parliamentary campaign group, discussing the issue of why the Home Secretary has not taken any action over the ignoring of the court orders, and to call on Essex police to immediately be instructed to comply with the 2001/2002 orders in full.

 If you are able to offer us your support, Jeremy Bamber’s legal team will be able to furnish you with a list of the material required, along with discussion of the current legal position of the case.